-1951 LANCIA Aurelia B52 coupé Chassis no: B52-1074 - Coachwork: Bertone Owner: Jan Van Hoorick - Category: D 1950 was a very important year for the Italian car industry as between the spring and fall the first real post-war models were presented: the Alfa Romeo 1900, Fiat 1400 and Lancia Aurelia.
+LANCIA Aurelia B52 coupé Chassis no: B52-1074 - Coachwork: Bertone Owner: Jan Van Hoorick - Category: D 14 1950 was a very important year for the Italian car industry as between the spring and fall the first real post-war models were presented: the Alfa Romeo 1900, Fiat 1400 and Lancia Aurelia.
 Probably the most technically advanced of the trio thanks to its V6 60° 1,754 cc engine, the Lancia Aurelia B10 saloon was first shown in May 1950 at the Turin Motor Show.
 From the beginning special long wheelbase rolling-chassis (named B50 and B51 in 1950, from 1952 B52 and B53) were destined to independent coachbuilders to be clothed with exclusive bodies for the most exigent customers.
 Built by Bertone, this 1,991 cc Aurelia B52 coupé was probably one of the cars exhibited at the Bertone stand at the 1952 Turin Motor Show.

-951 STANGUELLINI 1100 Berlinetta Sport

-Chassis no: 346389 - Coachwork: Bertone

-Owner: Bernard Marreyt - Category: F

-At the end of WWII, the Modenese Vittorio Stanguellini returned to racing with unchanged energy and got to work on the new series of 1100 Sport National, which were raced by several drivers at the 1947 Italian Championship.
+STANGUELLINI 1100 Berlinetta Sport Chassis no: 346389 - Coachwork: Bertone Owner: Bernard Marreyt - Category: F 15 At the end of WWII, the Modenese Vittorio Stanguellini returned to racing with unchanged energy and got to work on the new series of 1100 Sport National, which were raced by several drivers at the 1947 Italian Championship.
 During the season the 1100 Stanguellini obtained 10 overall and 37 class wins and Nuccio Bertone was one of these successful drivers.
 But the meeting between Bertone and Stanguellini also led to a business agreement with the birth of a small series of a lightweight "4-seater Berlinetta Sport", designed for Carrozzeria Bertone by Fabio Luigi Rapi.
 Fitted with the 60 bhp Stanguellini 1100 engine, the Berlinetta was produced between 1947 and 1954, in two different versions with an alloy or steel body.

-954 MERCEDES BENZ 300 S Roadster Chassis no: 1880120023853 - Coachwork Owner: Andreas Astaller - Category: D In the early post-war years Mercedes-Benz production was based on the pre-war 170 range and only in 1951 two new models were presented: the 220, fitted with a 6-cylinder 2.2-liter engine, and the 300, powered by a 6-cylinder 3-liter unit.
-From July 1952 the 300 range was extended with the presentation of the 300 S, fitted with a more powerful, 150 bhp, engine and offered in coupé, cabriolet and roadster form.
-It was an expensive car and most of the production was destined to the wealthy USA market.
-This example was exhibited at the 1954 Turin Motor Show and later exported to the USA, where it was subsequently restored.
+In the early post-war years Mercedes-Benz production was based on the The Rolls-Royce Silver Cloud and Bentley S-Series were launched on April 1955.
+The model was built on a new separate chassis, fitted with the pre-war 170 range and only in 1951 two new models were presented: the 220, fitted with a 6-cylinder 2.2-liter engine, and the 300, powered by a 4.9-liter 6-cylinder unit as already seen on the Bentley Continental but 6-cylinder 3-liter unit. with a new light-alloy cylinder head casting.
+From July 1952 the 300 range was extended with the presentation of the Of course also these models could wear a personalised body and all the most important British coachbuilders were commissioned by exigent 300 S, fitted with a more powerful, 150 bhp, engine and offered in coupé, cabriolet and roadster form. customers to build exclusive bodies.
+Such is the case of this car, which is fitted with a Mulliner one-off cabriolet body, also featuring a detachable It was an expensive car and most of the production was destined to the wealthy USA market.
+This example was exhibited at the 1954 Turin Motor curved second windshield in the rear compartment and power top with Show and later exported to the USA, where it was subsequently restored. rear quarter blind creating the illusion of a two-seater car when raised.